-Examinations
+Examinations.

-- 48.(1) The results of an examination are exempt from section 10. - (2) Personal data consisting of information recorded by candidates during an academic, professional or other examination are exempt from section 10. - (3) In this section "examination" includes any process for determining the knowledge, intelligence, skill or ability of a candidate by reference to his performance in any test, work or other activity.
+- 49.-(1) The results of an examination are exempt from section 11. - (2) Personal data consisting of information recorded by candidates during an academic, professional or other examination is exempt from section 11. - (3) In this section "examination" includes any process for determining the knowledge, intelligence, skill or ability of a candidate by reference to his performance in any test, work or other activity.

-Powers to make further exemptions by Order
+Powers to make further exemptions by order.

-- 49.(1) The Minister may by Order exempt from the subject information provisions personal data consisting of information the disclosure of which is prohibited or restricted by or under any enactment where and to the extent that he considers it necessary for the safeguarding of - (a) the interests of the data subject; or - (b) the rights and freedoms of any other individual, that the prohibition or restriction ought to prevail over those provisions.
+50.-(1) The Minister may, by Order published in the Gazette, exempt from the subject information provisions personal data consisting of information, the disclosure of which is prohibited or restricted by or under any enactment, where and to the extent that he considers it necessary for the prohibition or restriction to prevail for the purpose of safeguarding-

-- (2) The Minister may by Order exempt from the non-disclosure provisions any disclosures of personal data made in circumstances specified in the Order, where he considers the exemption is necessary for the safeguarding of the interests of the data subject or the rights and freedoms of any other person. - (3) An Order made under this section shall be subject to negative resolution.
+- (a) the interests of the data subject; or - (b) the rights and freedoms of any other individual, - (2) The Minister may, by Order published in the Gazette, exempt from the non-disclosure provisions any disclosures of personal data made in circumstances specified in the Order, where he considers the exemption is necessary for the safeguarding of the interests of the data subject or the rights and freedoms of any other person. - (3) Any Order made under this section shall be subject to negative resolution.